tp175/testbioOT/README.md

  - target - A target identifier listed as an Ensembl gene ID
  - disease - A disease identifier listed as EFO, Orphanet, HP, or MONDO ID

-The program/wrapper accepts a target or disease, queries the endpoint, parses results and performs statistics (printed output).
+The program/wrapper accepts a target or disease, queries the endpoint, parses results and performs statistics - output printed (stdout).

 ### Requisites